-The program objective for the Automotive Engine/CNC Machining course is to qualify the student as a CNC automotive machinist, to be capable of understanding and performing machining operations utilizing Computer Numerically Controlled Machining Centers.
+The program objective for the CNC Machining course is to qualify the student as a CNC automotive machinist, to be capable of understanding and performing machining operations utilizing Computer Numerically Controlled Machining Centers.
+This program is to provide an opportunity for a student to achieve an entry level skilled trade in the automotive field.
 This program is intended for the mechanically inclined student with a desire to work in the automotive industry.
 The program will include both classroom and hands-on lab instruction.
 The School of Automotive Machinists & Technology measures student progress in semester credit hours.
 One semester credit hour for each fifteen (15) hours of classroom contact plus appropriate outside preparation or the equivalent; or one semester credit hour for each thirty (30) hours of laboratory work plus appropriate outside preparation.
 This program has an outside work requirement for completion.
 Please see the course descriptions for additional information.
 The primary emphasis of this program will be the application of CNC machining techniques to improve performance of cylinder heads and engine blocks.
 The student will thoroughly learn and explore the utilization of 5-Axis CNC Machining Centers as well as Coordinate Measuring Machine digitizing hardware and software applications and interfacing.
 Machine set-up, operation, and work piece preparation will be covered in detail.
 Special emphasis will be given to modification of high-performance and racing cylinder heads.
 The student will analyze and evaluate completed projects to quantify improvements, using racing industry standard equipment and techniques.
 Graduates will benefit from improved opportunities for employment in all forms of the motorsports industry.
 Single subjects making up this program are not offered individually.
 See Equipment List Addendum for a complete list of machines used in the CNC Machining Program.